 10.2.
 The charges set out in this paragraph 10 are not subject to VAT.

 11. Smart cap

 11.1.
-We set a cap on the out-of-plan and additional charges you can incur until your next bill is produced (we call this your smart cap).
+You set a cap on sign-up on the out-of-plan and additional charges you can incur until your next bill is produced (we call this your smart cap).

 11.2.
 Once you reach your smart cap you won't be able to use any services that incur out-of-plan or additional charges until your next billing date, unless you make a payment or choose to purchase a Bolt-on.

 11.3.
 You can change the amount of your smart cap by contacting us or logging into My Account.